jjsch-dev/ceiling-fan-iot/README.md

 ![alt text](images/protoype_esp32-c3_3.png)

-Fourth test, one of the most voluminous components is the relay, and since the equipment also requires 4 units, using a smaller one is essential for the equipment to fit into a 100 mm box.
-Therefore, a test had to be carried out with the new relays [932-5VDC-SL-AH 10A/0.45W](https://datasheet.lcsc.com/lcsc/1912112237_NHLC-932-5VDC-SL-AH-10A-0-45W_C396979.pdf) to verify that they support the current pulses when the fan speeds change.
-NOTE: Sorry, but since the photo was taken after the final PCBA was assembled, I don't have the processor.
+The fourth prototype was to test a smaller relay that is essential for the equipment to fit in a 100mm box.
+Therefore, a test had to be performed with the new [932-5VDC-SL-AH 10A/0.45W](https://datasheet.lcsc.com/lcsc/1912112237_NHLC-932-5VDC-SL-AH-10A-0-45W_C396979.pdf) relays to verify that they withstand current pulses when fan speeds change.
+NOTE: Sorry, but since the photo was taken after the final PCBA was assembled, it doesn't have the ESP32-C3 processor.

 ![alt text](images/protoype_esp32-c3_4.png)